spegelius/filaswitch/README.md

 * Python 3.5 to run this script.
     * In Windows, make sure python is added to %PATH%
     * In Linux, python3.5 should be available (Ubuntu).
 You do need package 'python3-tk', so use apt-get to install it
-* Simplify3D 3.1.1 or 4.0.0 (older versions not tested)
+* Simplify3D 3.1.1 or 4.0.0 (older versions not tested) or Prusa Slic3r
-* 3D Printer with 2 extruders - one nozzle setup
+* 3D Printer with 2 extruders - one nozzle setup (Prometheus system)
-* Printer profile in S3D configured for dual extrusion
+* Printer profile in S3D/Slic3r configured for dual extrusion

 ##Use case1:
 Print dual-color model with Prometheus system